- Mary-Ann Ochota, 2021

 If you can’t find what you need here at the moment, head to my broadcast agent Knight Ayton for my full biog and some video links.
 Or check back here in a couple of days!
 Thanks 🙂 **

 Mary-Ann Ochota is a broadcaster and anthropologist who gained her MA from Emmanuel College, Cambridge University and is a Fellow of the Royal Geographical Society

-I specialise in presenting anthropology, archaeology, social history and adventure:
+I specialise in researching and presenting anthropology, archaeology, social history and outdoor adventure.

 For me, it’s all about discovering and telling people’s stories in the most exciting and compelling way – on TV, radio, podcast, in print and in person.

 From the heart of the Chernobyl nuclear disaster zone, to conflict zones in the Democratic Republic of Congo, the slums of Dhaka, the backstreets of Swansea, the high fells of Britain’s Lake District and FTSE100 boardrooms.